-How to set what you’ll evaluate digital outcomes, digital specialists, user research participants and labs suppliers on.
+How to set what you’ll evaluate digital outcomes, digital specialists, user research participants and studio suppliers on.

 You must publish your Digital Outcomes and Specialists’ evaluation criteria with your requirements on the Digital Marketplace.
 When suppliers apply for the work, this will help them understand how you’re going to evaluate them later.
 You can’t change your evaluation criteria after you’ve published them.